Skip to Main Content

 Hair too dark after dying - Conclusions

 With these simple adjustments to application, and adding a few salon-secret products to your coloring regimen, we're confident you will love your hair from the first time you color to the 1000th.
 No more hair color mistakes around here!
 And, as always, never neglect using the correct shampoo and conditioner when you wash and rinse to maintain your dye job for weeks to come for an all-over glossy look that's here to stay.
+If you've ever asked yourself, why is my hair getting darker after dying, these adjustments might be exactly what you need to fix it.

 Originally Published: 5/22/2019